Glazed Pineapple-Coconut Cake

 A Taste of the Tropics

 Pineapple-coconut cake tastes like it came right out of the tropics and it's a great dessert to take to potlucks or for when you are entertaining at home.
-It's a cross between a cake and a square and is moister than the usual cake.
+The glaze icing takes it to an entirely different level and truly makes this delicious dessert stand out.

 Into one bowl: